wingbotai/docs/doc/nlp/advancedNlp.md

 ## Solving a problem with lot of synonyms for a single meaning

-If there is a word with many synonyms spread all around the bot's thraining data, it's good to identify the word soon and replace it with an entity.
+If there is a word with many synonyms spread all around the bot's training data, it's good to identify the word soon and replace it with an entity.

 **bad**